kaymal/R/README.md

 # R

-R for Operations Research and Data Science
+R for Data Science and Operations Research.